 Revised/Reviewed: September 2, 2010, June 29, 2021, August 9, 2022

 Table of Contents

-Guide the deployment of all K-State wireless networks to ensure reliable, compatible, and secure operation.
+- Guides the deployment of all K-State wireless networks to ensure reliable, compatible, and secure operation.

-Protect the security of K-State's information resources and electronic communications.
+- Protects the security of K-State's information resources and electronic communications.

-Arbitrate possible interference in the FCC unlicensed radio frequency spectrum used by wireless devices.
+- Arbitrates possible interference in the FCC unlicensed radio frequency spectrum used by wireless devices.

 This policy applies to all uses of wireless networking technologies at all physical locations on the Manhattan, Olathe and Salina campuses of Kansas State University, both inside buildings and in outdoor areas, including student residence halls.
 Exceptions may only be granted by the Chief Information Officer (CIO).
 The policy does not apply to cellular wireless technology.

 The Division of Information Technology will be the sole provider for the design, specification, installation, operation, maintenance, and management services of the University’s wireless network.
 In addition, the Division of Information Technology is responsible for the acceptable use and security of the wireless network.
 The installation and use of unauthorized wireless network technologies is prohibited.
 The Chief Information Officer has the authority to require cessation of unauthorized use of wireless devices.